coding-blocks/blog.codingblocks.com/_posts/2017-03-19-working-with-google-apis---part-1.md

 ---

-# Working with Google APIs | Part -1

 Google is more than a search engine, and we all know that!

 Google provides a wide range of web products and services.
 And Google APIs are an important part of them!